 1. Including base salaries for all employees, bonus and share-based payments.
+2. See note 11 to the financial statements.

 6. Dilution

 Awards granted under the Company's long-term incentive arrangements, which cover those made under the LTIP, MSP, Deferred Share Bonus Plan and the Executive Share Option Plan are satisfied through the funding of an Employee Benefit Trust (administered by an external trustee) which acquires existing Land Securities Group PLC shares in the market.
 The Employee Benefit Trust held 792,556 shares at 31 March 2017.